jshe/agent-time-attention/README.md

-# Code for Agent-Time Attention for Sparse Rewards Multi-Agent Reinforcement Learning.
+# Agent-Time Attention for Sparse Rewards Multi-Agent Reinforcement Learning

+Code accompanying the paper of the same name.

 ## Install required packages: